-I decided to try again.
-While dear hubby repainted the section white (I so love that man!), I mixed up some new glaze.
-A lighter paint colour was necessary.
-I dug out some leftover Behr accent wall paint called Stepping Stones.
-This time I mixed 2 parts water, 1 part paint, and 5 parts glaze.
-Much better.
+You'll need a small amount of latex paint to mix with the glaze.
+I dug out some leftover Behr accent wall paint called Stepping Stones – sort of a taupe-y sand color.
+Then I mixed 2 parts water, 1 part paint, and 5 parts glaze.

 - Distress any areas you'd like with fine sand paper.
 Wipe away the sawdust.

 - Dip a clean brush (I used a Purdy) into the glaze mixture, wiping excess glaze off onto the sides of the container.

 - Lightly brush glaze into grooves and depressions first and then onto flat surfaces.
 Only work in a small area at a time as the glaze dries very quickly.

 - Using a clean lint free rag (I actually used paper towel type rags that are sold in the paint department) wipe away the excess glaze.
 Wipe until you get a look you like.
 If necessary add more glaze with the brush and wipe again.

 - If you end up with more glaze that you'd like or you'd like to lighten a particular area, wipe with a baby wipe (totally awesome to have on hand even if you don't have babies).
 This is my secret weapon.
 The wipes made the job much easier and stress free because they would wipe away even slightly dried on glaze.

 - Repeat the steps above until you have completed your piece.